MichaelKahlb/100DaysOfSwiftUI/README.md

  -) 08.12.20 Today i continued at my Location Time Tracker app.
 Played around with different ways of letting the user pick a color.

- -) 09.12.20 Finished Day 23 Views and Modifiers of 100DaysosSwiftUI.
+ -) 09.12.20 Finished Day 23 Views and Modifiers of 100DaysOfSwiftUI.
 Created my Own View stuct and View Modifer.
 For me it´s stil a bit strange that the order matters when you add several modifiers.
 To create a costum modifers i hat to create a struct forst that conforms to the ViewModifier Protocol and with that modifier i can add an Extension the the View Struct.

+ -) 10.12.20 Day 24 done!
+Views and modifiers: Wrap up.
+As always reptition is the key.